linker3000/shukran/README.md

 ### User LEDs

 The user LEDs are for monitoring the state of I/O pins.
-Connect a jumper wire from the top header pin on H3 or H4 below an LED to the required I/O pin and the second H3/H4 header pin is now also connected to the I/O pin.
+Connect a jumper wire from the top header pin on H3 or H4 below an LED to the required I/O pin and the second H3/H4 header pin becomes the off-board connection point.
 The LEDs are connected via a resistor to VBUS (5V) and so they will light up when the I/O line is pulled to ground because the FT232H ports are open drain.

 ![Image](leds1.jpg)